input-output-hk/essential-cardano-content/content/article/a-revolutionary-cross-chain-portfolio-based-liquidity-aggregator-and-exchange-for-the-crypto-world.md

 ## Conclusion

-Blueshift, a state-of-the-art cross-chain portfolio-based liquidity aggregator and exchange, is revolutionising cryptocurrency trading across multiple blockchain networks.
+Blueshift, a state-of-the-art cross-chain portfolio-based liquidity aggregator and exchange, is revolutionizing cryptocurrency trading across multiple blockchain networks.
 Leveraging the Milkomeda platform and its layer-0 protocol, BluesChain, it offers efficient cross-chain liquidity transfers, streamlined swaps, and single-token liquidity provisioning.
 With innovations like single-sided token liquidity provision, internal pricing oracles, virtual pairs, and controllable minting schedules, Blueshift offers users an improved trading experience with lower impermanent loss, lower price slippage, and simplified cross-chain applications.

-Blueshift's cross-chain capabilities, enabled by the Cosmos SDK and BluesChain, allow for seamless interaction between various blockchain networks, transforming the decentralised exchange landscape.
+Blueshift's cross-chain capabilities, enabled by the Cosmos SDK and BluesChain, allow for seamless interaction between various blockchain networks, transforming the decentralized exchange landscape.
 It plans to expand its ecosystem by incorporating more chains, enhancing available liquidity, and fostering partnerships with ecosystem projects to curate portfolios of top-tier tokens.
 It's also introducing a secondary market for LP tokens, enabling direct trading, staking, or use in liquidity token pairs on various DEXes within the Cardano ecosystem.

 The Cardano Index provides exposure to projects built on the Cardano blockchain.
 An Interoperability Index is under development to facilitate cross-chain swaps and liquidity transfers.
 The platform also features an analytics dashboard.
-Blueshift is a game changer in decentralised exchanges and DeFi.
+Blueshift is a game changer in decentralized exchanges and DeFi.

-If you want to find out more or join our community, please visit our website at https://blueshift.fi.
+If you want to find out more or join our community, please visit [our website](https://blueshift.fi).